-Snowy Range Fishing Lodge boasts two and one-half miles of trout fishery located on the Little Laramie and West Fork Rivers and framed to the west by the Snowy Range Mountains.
+Snowy Range Fishing Lodge boasts over 1.3 miles of both sides of the Little Laramie River, an excellent trout fishery and framed to the west by the Snowy Range Mountains.
 The recreational and income-producing operations center around first class fly-fishing & lodging.
 The fishing operations include the homestead lodge, bunkhouse, and log cabin in a pastoral setting among a grove of cottonwood trees on the banks of the Little Laramie River and parallel tributary, West Fork of the Little Laramie.
 The agriculture operations center around 210 acres of irrigated meadow producing hay and aftermath grazing.
-The seller desires to retain use of the manager’s residence until another permanent residence can be located and they are willing to assist with the ongoing management/maintenance duties, if desired.
 The entire property comprises 250 deeded acres with historic water rights located 22 miles west of Laramie and just 15 miles from Centennial, Wyoming.

 The climate for the ranch benefits from its northern latitude and mountainous location, with the area receiving ample moisture in the winter and spring months.
 Summers and Fall are typically drier until winter sets in and colder temperatures and snowfall are prevalent.

 The area is set in the Little Laramie Valley and the spring, summer, and falls are gorgeous and you will be a short 10 minute drive to the Snowy Range & Medicine Bow Mountains where you can hike and have access to many trails and a gorgeous mountain range.
 In the winter time you are a short 20 minute drive to the first class Snowy Range Ski Resort.
 As well, the Snowy Range Mountains are renowned for hundreds of miles of snowmobile trails.